-How to Track the – The deductible is an annual medical deductible.
-Everyone with is responsible for the Part B deductible.
+How to Track the Part B Deductible – The Medicare Part B deductible is an annual medical deductible.
+Everyone with Original Medicare is responsible for the Part B deductible.

 How to Track the Part B Deductible for Plan G and Plan N